Machine Teen: Publication history

 Machine Teen was a comic book published by Marvel Comics starting in July 2005, loosely based on Machine Man and created by Marc Sumerak and Mike Hawthorne.
 It was published as a five-issue mini-series and carried the Marvel Next logo.
 The main character of Machine Teen is Adam Aaronson.

 Machine Teen appeared as a supporting character in Avengers Academy in issue #21 (Jan 2012) and issue #26 (April 2012).

 Fictional character biography

 Early life

-Some years ago, Aaron Isaacs, a pioneering programmer and engineer in the field of robotics, made a breakthrough in Artificial intelligence making the Autonomously Decisive Automated Mechanism.
-But when he discovered his employer Holden Radcliffe had destroyed his work, Isaacs went on the run.
+Years prior, Aaron Isaacs, a pioneering programmer and engineer in the field of robotics, made a breakthrough in Artificial intelligence, creating the Autonomously Decisive Automated Mechanism.
+After discovering that his employer Holden Radcliffe had destroyed his work, Isaacs went on the run.
 He changed his name to Isaac Aaronson and built Adam, a Beta version of his A.I. project.
 Adam was programmed with false memories of a normal childhood and dead mother.
 Adam has a series of debilitating seizures caused by a logic loop in his program and suffers memory loss, systems overload and, finally, a total shutdown.
 Adam, having no idea what he is, acts like a normal teenager, and starts dating schoolmate Carly Whitmere.
-Adam's best friend, J.T.
-Hunt, knows he is a robot.